 Assisted Hit Violation

 Assisted hits occur when a player performs an attack with the assistance of an object or a teammate.
-Players are forbidden from using anything such as the pole or a teammate from helping them to elevate and hit the ball.
-If this occurs, a penalty is called and the point is ended.
+Players are forbidden from using anything, such as the pole or a teammate, in helping them to elevate and hit the ball.
+If this occurs, a penalty is called, and the point is ended.

 Blocking faults can occur in a few different ways.
 The first blocking fault is when a player touches the net while performing a block.
 It can also occur when a player reaches over the net and touches the ball before being hit by the opponent.
 It is also important to note that any player in the back row is not allowed to block at the net.
 Regardless of which violation occurs, the result will always be a side out.